psd90/order/README.md

 that users will need to order before.

-The admin should be able to see total <br>
+The admin will be able to see total <br>
 numbers for individual menu items to <br>
 prepare and then individual orders <br>
 for packaging.